cloudaware/compliance-policies/ce/ca/aws/cloudtrail/encryption-with-kms-cmk/description.md

 1. Sign in to the AWS Management Console and open the CloudTrail console at <https://console.aws.amazon.com/cloudtrail>.
 2. In the left navigation pane, choose `Trails`.
 3. Select a Trail.
+4. In the `General details` section, select `Edit` to edit the trail configuration.
-4. Under the S3 section, ensure `Encrypt log files` is set to `Yes` and a KMS key ID is specified in the `KSM Key Id` field.
+5. Ensure the box at `Log file SSE-KMS encryption` is checked and that a valid `AWS KMS alias` of a KMS key is entered in the respective text box.

 ### From Command Line